TG Therapeutics Inc. (TGTX) Shares Soar Above 1-Year High

 Conclusion

-In a nutshell, TG Therapeutics Inc. (TGTX) has experienced a better performance in recent times.
-The stock has received mixed “buy” and “hold” ratings from analysts.
+To put it simply, TG Therapeutics Inc. (TGTX) has had a better performance in recent times.
+Analysts have a bullish opinion on the stock, with some rating it as a “buy” and others as a “hold”.
 It is worth mentioning that the stock is currently trading in close proximity to its 50-day moving average and its 52-week high.